sverweij/dependency-cruiser/doc/sample-output.md

 ## err
 Her `Makefile` already has `dep-cruise` target, which is run as part of the checks on her ci.
-(She also has a run script in her package.json, because her colleagues like that, but she prefers `make` herself, it's just how she's wired)
+(She also has a run script in her package.json, because her colleagues like that, but she prefers `make` herself - it's how she's wired)

-Low and behold - on the next push to her feature branch the build neatly fails.
+Lo and behold - on the next push to her feature branch the build neatly fails.
 She _loves_ how the exit code reflects the number of offending dependencies when she uses the `err` output type:
 ```sh
 dependency-cruise -T err -v test/fixtures